UI Testing

 Trying to get CodeceptJS to behave like Chimp proved harder than anticipated.
 There were fundamental differences in some APIs, and often there wasn't a matching API available in CodeceptJS.
 One example was how CodeceptJS used selectors.

 WebdriverIO allowed the use of multiple selector strategies which involved chaining find element commands such as browser.$('.editor').$('.canvas').$('.element').
-However, CodeceptJS only supported one level of chaining, which didn't satisfy our needs.
+However, CodeceptJS only supported one level of chaining(opens in a new tab or window), which didn't satisfy our needs.
 To work around this, we introduced a pseudo-element object when using the find element command that internally kept track of the selectors.
 When actions were triggered, we would join the underlying selectors in the pseudo-element into one selector, such as browser.$('.editor .canvas .element').

 Supporting sync and async APIs with codemods